-Note: This event is being rescheduled.
-The date is indicative and will be modified / confirmed soon.
+Note: The date of the first meeting will be confirmed soon.

 This proposal aims to establish a Euromarine Working Group on Marine Research Infrastructures (RIs), so as to enable direct communication between relevant marine RIs and their user communities.

 The Euromarine Business Plan and Strategy Document both highlight the importance for EuroMarine (EM) as a bottom-up organisation to establish ties with RIs that provide hardware and services for research.
 Marine Research infrastructures (MRIs) are set to play an important role in the research landscape over the coming decades, and become hubs for excellent science in Europe.
 They represent state-of-the-art facilities and services that will help push the frontiers of science.
 It is thus crucial to establish good and lasting links between the user community of researchers and the operators of the RIs.

 As the representative organisation of the marine research community, EM is in a strong position to develop a forum where users and RIs can meet and interact on a regular basis.
 Indeed the analogy used is that whilst MRIs provide the hardware for research, EM is the software that utilises it.
 Through a working group consisting of user and MRI representatives it will be possible to validate the accessible services and platforms, feedback user concerns, and make MRIs responsive to research needs.
 The diversity of the EM community offers an excellent opportunity for the MRIs to diversify their user group and develop alternative, and cross-disciplinary, uses of their data, services and platforms.

 Bringing together researchers and MRIs from across the marine domain will also help to strengthen research ties, facilitate and enable interdisciplinary research by putting scientists and their platforms from physics, chemistry and biology together around the same table to set a common, shared research agenda.

 - Establishment of a WG composed of representatives of the EM community and MRI operators